-This mason jar chandelier was made from thrift store finds and fairy lights to create beautiful accent lighting for your home.
+This mason jar chandelier tutorial comes together with thrift store finds and fairy lights to create beautiful accent lighting for your home.

 I love to shop at Goodwill, antique malls, and other interesting thrift stores.
 In fact, it's one of my favorite things to do with my girlfriends when we go away for the weekend.